-The plan sets out our long-term environmental vision – to be carbon neutral by 2038 – and the urgent actions we all need to take in the next 5 years to help achieve this.
+It sets out our long-term environmental vision – to be carbon neutral by 2038 – and the urgent actions we all need to take in the next five years to help achieve this.

-You can rewatch the Green Summit using the videos below.
+You can re-watch the 2019 Green Summit using the videos below.

 Our environment in Greater Manchester underpins all aspects of our daily lives.
 We face urgent and significant environmental challenges in Greater Manchester.
 They require us all to take action now.
 Our 5-Year Environment Plan sets out the urgent actions all of us need to take over the next five years.
 The plan focusses on the key parts of our daily lives where action is required and a small set of key priorities within each of those areas, where we need to take action over the next 5 years and beyond to achieve our aims.